jonnyhoeven/workshop/WORKSHOP.md

 The `pod` is running again, but now it's got a different name.

-It's important to note that the `deployment` is the object that manages the `pod`, and the `pod` is the object that runs one or more containers.
+It's important to note that the `deployment` manifest manages the `pod`, and a `pod` can be replicated.

 It's recommended to use `Evict` or `Taint` instead of deleting definitions, to avoid downtime.
-This will result in kubernetes creating a new `pod` and wait for it to be ready before deleting the old evicted `pod`.
+This will result in kubernetes creating a new `pod` and wait for it to be ready before deleting the old `evicted pod`.

 - Delete the `deployment` and check the `pod` status again.